aeon0/botty/README.md

 ### 5) Start Botty
 Download the a prebuilt release [here](https://github.com/aeon0/botty/releases).
 Start `run.exe` in the botty folder, go to D2R window and press the "resume" key.
 Move to your D2R window and press "f11".
 You can always force stop botty with f12.

+## Development
+Check out the [development.md](development.md) docu for infos on how to build from source and details of the project structure and code.

 ## param.ini
  [general]                      | Descriptions
 --------------------------------|---------------------------------------------